kaylijoi/tv-show-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

+## Description
+This application displays TV Show information using the tvmaze api.

+## Specifications
+* The application should have a search function, returning the first best match.
+* The application at minimum, should display a summary, number of episodes, and current status.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.